evanrolfe/trayce_agent/README.md

 ### Test
 First ensure the mega server is server is running (see next section).
-Run tests from within the build container:
+Run tests from within the build container (from the "Develop" step):
 ```
 make test
 ```